 Please check back regularly for updated registration information.
 If you have an interest in being a mentor please contact Scott Kustis directly, at kustis.1@osu.edu, to be added to the mentor interest list.

-The alumni mentor application is now open for the Autumn 2023 to Spring 2024 academic year:
+The alumni mentor application is now open for the Autumn 2024 to Spring 2025 academic year:

-To register to be a mentor for the 2023-2024 school year please go to: https://osu.az1.qualtrics.com/jfe/form/SV_0V8fWE9t7BtlRDU
+To register to be a mentor for the 2024-2025 school year please go to: https://osu.az1.qualtrics.com/jfe/form/SV_7UwojG1xEBCBfkW

 What happens after I apply to the program?

-Applications will be accepted from early-August through early-September (or until the program organizers feel they have received enough applications given the space limitations of the program).
-All applications will be reviewed, and those chosen to participate will be notified in early-September.
+Applications will be accepted from early August through early-September (or until the program organizers feel they have received enough applications given the space limitations of the program).
+All applications will be reviewed, and those chosen to participate will be notified in early September.
 Applying to the program does not guarantee a spot in the program.

 I’ve already completed one year of the program (as a mentor or a mentee).
 Can I apply again?